kazuki43zoo/api-stub/README.md

 ## How to change server port

-If you want to change server port, please run application as follow:
+If you want to change server port, please run application as follow (adding `--server.port=xxxx`):

 e.g.)